 Janice S. Robinson, Esq.
 Vice President for Diversity and Community Affairs

-Janice S. Robinson serves as the Vice President for Diversity and Community Affairs, and also as an Assistant Professor in Higher Education.
-She joined Teachers College in December 2000, served jointly as Executive Director for Diversity and Community, and assumed the additional responsibilities of the College’s first General Counsel in 2003 through February 2009.
+Janice S. Robinson serves as the Vice President for Diversity and Community Affairs, as the TC Title IX Coordinator, and also as an Associate Professor in Higher Education.
+She joined Teachers College in December 2000, served jointly as Executive Director for Diversity and Community, and assumed the additional responsibilities of the College’s first General Counsel through February 2009.
 Previously, she held a joint appointment at Rutgers University – Newark as Special Counsel to the Law School Dean and Associate Dean of Academic Affairs; and she also served as Director for the Academic Foundations Center at the Newark College of Arts and Sciences.
 Previously, she was Assistant Dean, Director of the Minority Student Program, and Director of Financial Aid at Rutgers Law School.
 She has practiced law at the Legal Aid Society – Civil Division and taught at the Dalton School.
 Ms. Robinson earned her J.D. from St. John’s University School of Law, her Ed.
 M. and M.A. from Teachers College, and her B.S. from the University of Bridgeport.
 She earned two post-graduate certificates from the Harvard Graduate School of Education and was awarded a fellowship at the University of London’s Institute for Advanced Legal Studies.

 Nancy Streim, Associate Vice President for School and Community Partnerships and Special Advisor to the Provost